Apply for Classical Music

 - Choose four pieces of music from at least three different musical periods and upload your repertoire list in SlideRoom.

-- Record two of the pieces from you repertoire list on video and upload them in SlideRoom.
+- Record two pieces from you repertoire list on video and upload them in SlideRoom.

 Percussion